 With inconclusive research like that and a long list of nasty side effects, it just seems better to stick to more natural ways to try and boost your testosterone, instead of taking DHEA supplementation.

-But, that’s just an opinion, and if you are set on going ahead with DHEA then definitely no judgment here bro.
+But, that’s just my opinion.
+If you are set on going ahead with DHEA then that is up to you of course.
 This post is just to give you all the info out there, but in the end, the decision is always yours!

 So if you do want to give it a try, here’s some info about the usual DHEA dosage to potentially raise your testosterone levels:

 |Weak/minimal DHEA dosage||10-25 mg per day|

 |Normal DHEA dosage||25-50 mg per day|